TheBoyBass/TheBoyBass/README.md

-## Hi World, Welcome to my world!! 👋
+## Welcome to my world!! 👋

 <img src="https://github.com/TheBoyBass/TheBoyBass/blob/main/Media/WhatsApp%20Video%202024-08-02%20at%2004.11.17_7d3b3a5c.gif" width="auto" height="auto">

+**Hey there! 👋**
+I’m Lindokuhle, a passionate software developer and graphic designer based in South Africa.
+Welcome to my GitHub profile!
+Here, you’ll find a mix of code, design, and creativity.
+Feel free to explore my repositories, and don’t hesitate to reach out—I love connecting with fellow developers and designers.
 <!--
 **TheBoyBass/TheBoyBass** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.